Where everything's made with love

 Sloppy Joes have been around even longer than I have!
 They are an uncomplicated but iconic sandwich born in Sioux City, Iowa, way back in 1924.
 I was born in Iowa, too, but not quite that long ago!

 Then, he scooped up the juicy (probably greasy) glob of crumbled meat and served it inside a hamburger bun with no sauce.
-People squirted mustard or ketchup on it and gobbled up the sandwiches.
+People squirted mustard or ketchup on the sandwiches and gobbled them up.
 The creation became known as a "tavern," a name still used in parts of the Midwest.

 Later on, someone added tomato sauce to the ground beef, and that's when it became a Sloppy Joe, an item on school lunch menus that students actually liked.
-Notorious for staining white tee shirts, it's still a beloved sandwich.
+Notorious for staining white T-shirts, it's still a beloved sandwich.

 Clever mommas like Blanche began sneaking vegetables into the meat mixture for two reasons: It got kids to eat vegetables without complaints and made it economical to stretch a pound of hamburger into six tasty sandwiches.

 Finally, in 1969, Hunts (the ketchup people) and Conagra Foods introduced Manwich sauce in a can.
-The marketing slogan "A sandwich is a sandwich, but a Manwich is a meal" gave the sandwich a whole new commonly used name.
-The product is still strong, selling over 50 million cans annually.
+The marketing slogan "A sandwich is a sandwich, but a Manwich is a meal" gave the sandwich a whole new, commonly used name.
+The product is still strong, with sales of over 50 million cans annually.

 Sloppy Joes are a great sandwich any time of year!
-Make a crockpot full and serve it when everyone is enjoying the football get-togethers!
+Make a crockpot full and serve it while everyone enjoys the football get-togethers!
 Here are some of my favorite sides for occasions like these!
-Jiffy Corn Casserole, Cole Slaw Pasta Salad, and Snickers Salad!

 PRINTABLE RECIPE CARD